Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 On network level, and depending on the amount of access a potential attacker is having, total anonymity is hard to reach.
 At least at the server the communication is coming in and is identifiable.
 The fact of communication happening cannot be totally hidden, but obscured.
-Because the necessary IP connections are visible in pricipal, total anonymity isn't reachable within the borders of this protocol.
+Because the necessary IP connections are visible in principal, total anonymity isn't reachable within the borders of this protocol.
 Additional layers like for example Tor can make a contribution to securing the connections.

-Therefor our weakened demand is, that at least no two (or n) participants of a communication can be identified.
+Therefor our weakened demand is, that at least not two (or n) participants of a communication can be identified.
 So the anonymity of the existence of a communication between persons is given, but not the anonymity of all users of the system.

 The anonymity of all participants among each other is given in the system itself.
 But depending on the identification of the messages within the encryption and on the use case it can be intentionally abolished.